 We have a range of chemicals for stain removal and will test them on an inconspicuous area of the carpet to ensure colour fastness before attacking the stain.

 Please be aware that some stains, especially those that have been in the carpet for some time, cannot be fully removed, only reduced.

 Pre-Spray with Carpet Cleaning Detergent

-Step four is the first time a carpet cleaning product touches your carpet and is probably the most important.
+Step four in our carpet cleaning regime is the first time a carpet cleaning product touches your carpet and is probably the most important.

-The assessment from step one will help guide us as to which products to use but we carry a range to deal with a range of carpet cleaning requirements.
+The assessment from step one will help guide us as to which products to use but we carry a range of around a dozen products to deal with a range of carpet cleaning requirements.

 This step probably does more of the work than the warm water extraction as it breaks down the dirt, dust and debris deep in your carpet fibres.